 8 Facts About Customer Service Representatives

 After each call, a CSR is responsible for updating their customer service database.
-If a company receives many calls this gives them the ability to find out if there is any general trends.
-This information can lead to insight that might even help the product development team.
-For example, if many people complain about the flavour of a new product this could lead to a push in changing the formulation of the product.
+A database with inputted information allows a company to identify any present trends.
+This information leads to insights that help the product development team.
+For example, if many people complain about the flavour of a new product, this could lead to a push in changing the formulation of the product.

-One of the most impressive skills that any CSR could have is their ability to maintain their composure during stressful times.
-They are able to maintain a positive, empathetic and professional attitude towards customers at all times.
-This can be a difficult task when customers are being difficult but if they maintain their composure this could mean a long-time customer than a representative that can’t maintain their composure.
+One of the most impressive skills that any CSR has is the ability to maintain their composure during stressful times.
+They always maintain a positive, empathetic and professional attitude towards customers.
+This can be a difficult task when customers are being difficult, but if they stay calm, they are better equipped to satisfy a long-time customer than a representative that can’t maintain their composure.

-Customers may not always give the full picture when it come to a problem.
-They may give false information or half of the relevant information.
-This could be from a variety of different reasons why a customer might do this, such as customers looking to get a refund or others genuinely just don’t keep track of all the information.
-CSMs are able to identify the key the information they need and fill in the points that they don’t.
+Customers may not always give the full picture when it comes to a problem.
+A customer may give false information or half of the relevant information needed to solve a problem.
+There is a variety of different reasons why a customer might do this, such as customers looking to get a refund or genuinely not keeping track of all the information.
+A CSR identifies vital pieces of information needed to satisfy a customer.

 7. Customer Service Representatives have commercial awareness

 - Listening – Active listening is the foundation of effective communication.
-In order for CSRs to solve problems they need to engage with customers to make sure they feel truly heard, understood and served.
-Active listening fosters an understand and empathy for the customer.
+For CSRs to solve problems, they engage with customers and make them feel special.
+Active listening fosters an understanding and empathy for the customer.

 - Conflict-Resolution – No matter how hard CSRs try, they will come across a time when a customer is angry and refuses to listen.
-CSRs have the ability to analyze a situation and come up with the best solution to diffuse the situation turning it around so the customer is satisfied with the result.
+CSRs have the ability to analyze situations and come up with the best solution to diffuse the conflict and turn it around to satisfy the customer.

-- Multi-tasking- When a CSR is responding to a phone call they are also responsible for juggling the incoming information that a customer provides.
-They are looking into databases, writing down information and sometimes talking with other co-workers.
-CSRs need to be comfortable multi-tasking because it is an integral skill for this profession.
+- Multitasking – When a CSR responds to a phone call, they are also responsible for recording the incoming information that a customer provides.
+During a call, they look into databases, write down information and sometimes talk with other coworkers.
+CSRs need to be comfortable multitasking because it is an integral skill for this profession.